CaiJingLong/libvips_ffi/libvips_ffi/README.md

   along with the CocoaPods specification file:
   `libvips_ffi/ios/libvips_ffi.podspec`
   These are the prebuilt binaries and metadata used for iOS integration.

+## Disclaimer

+**This project is provided "as is" without warranty of any kind.** The maintainer does not guarantee any maintenance schedule, bug fixes, or feature updates.
+Use at your own risk.

+- No guaranteed response time for issues or pull requests
+- No guaranteed compatibility with future Flutter/Dart versions
+- No guaranteed security updates for bundled native libraries

+Please evaluate the risks before using this library in production environments.

 ## License